 If you purchased the ingredients to make the lotion bars, you will only need to buy one additional ingredient to make lip balm and it may already be in your pantry!
 Since you don’t need much of each ingredient to make a lot of lip balms, this is a very frugal gift.
 The most expensive part will be the tubes.
 You could mix up several different varieties to give as a set.
 You can also make the lip balm in the same scent as the the lotion bars, for a coordinating gift.

 This lip balm would make a fabulous gift in a basket with a bar of soap and a lotion bar or a candle.
 This would be the perfect gift for teens, teachers, friends, and even the men on your list.
 This lip balm uses the same ingredients as the lotion bars with the additional ingredient of a liquid oil (grapeseed or sunflower) so by purchasing the ingredients once, you can make several different gifts.
 You will also want to keep a few for yourself as well, so be sure to make extras.
 This recipe is easily doubled or even tripled.

 Want a printable version of this recipe?
-Sign up for my newsletter and I’ll send you a link to my printable that contains this recipe as well as 3 other popular DIY body care recipes.
-The link will also include the password to my resource library where you will find frugal meal plans and gardening aids.
+Sign up for my newsletter and I’ll send you a link to my Resource Library where you will find a printable that contains this recipe as well as 3 other popular DIY body care recipes.
+You will also have access to my frugal meal plans and gardening freebies.